-Cory Martin decided to pick up the pen again for the first time in years when a friend first told her about National Novel Writing Month in 2009.
+Cory Martin decided to pick up the pen again for the first time in years when a friend first told her about National Novel Writing Month in 2010.
 The result was the very rough draft of the story that has become Swamp Song (CreateSpace 2013).
 She returned to NaNoWriMo in 2011 and She Likes: (CreateSpace 2017) appeared on her screen.

 Her entire life has been spent in rural southern Missouri and she tries to exemplify the resultant values of family and faith in her stories.
 She’d be lying if she didn’t admit a world-lust wonder at the bizarre or that these things manifest in her writing as well.